January 26, 2016: After nine years of spectacular growth, iPhone sales flatline for the first time.

-The fault didn’t necessarily lie with Apple, although the iPhone 6s was arguably the least-exciting upgrade (even by interim “s” release standards) in years.
+The fault didn’t necessarily lie with Apple, although the iPhone 6s was arguably the least-exciting upgrade in years (even by interim “s” release standards).
 Instead, the iPhone slump had a lot to do with slowing worldwide growth for smartphones.
 Overall smartphone sales sank to their lowest level since 2013, according to researchers at Gartner.

 This proved true in the United States and other mature markets, where fewer people were buying their first smartphones.
 Apple therefore concentrated on catering to its existing customer base, as well as whatever users it could steal from rivals.

 The slowdown also hit China, which Apple touted as its future biggest market.
 Apple CEO Tim Cook noted that, while Cupertino made great strides in the Asian country, the company “started to see some economic softness in greater China in recent months, most notably in Hong Kong.”